Ivi Adamou: 2010–11: Kalokairi Stin Kardia, San Ena Oniro and tours

-In early 2011, Adamou admitted that she got proposition from ERT to represent Greece in the 2011 Eurovision Song Contest which she turned down stating that even if she's interested in participating, she wants to finish school.
+In early 2011, Adamou admitted that she got proposition from Hellenic Broadcasting Corporation (ERT) to represent Greece in the Eurovision Song Contest 2011 which she turned down stating that even if she's interested in participating, she wants to finish school.
 In March 2011, she started working on her first studio album.
 In April 2011, Adamou collaborated with Melisses in the song written by the band, "Krata Ta Matia Sou Klista".
 Both the song and the music video premiered on 23 April 2013.
 In May 2011, it was announced that Adamou would release a song named "Murderous" which caused tension between Adamou's and Paparizou's fans as the song was previously announced as Paparizou's song.
 The song was later included in Adamou's first studio album as a Greek-language song titled "Tis Agapis Ta Thimata".

 On 14 June 2011, Adamou attended the 2011 MAD Video Music Awards and performed with Midenistis a remix of the song "Gonna Make You Sweat (Everybody Dance Now)".
 That year, she received her first nominations at the MAD Video Music Awards; she was nominated for the Best New Artist and Best Female Artist.
 She was also nominated for the Best Hip Hop/Urban, Best Duet and Best Video Clip for the song with Stavento, "San Erthi I Mera".
 She won the award for the Best Hip Hop/Urban song.

 In June 2011, a video teasing the new album entitled San Ena Oniro was shared through Adamou's channel.
 The first single from the album was "Kano Mia Efhi" written and produced by Meth.
 The shooting for the music video started in July and premiered on 29 July 2011.
 Her first studio album, San Ena Oniro, was released on 25 July 2011 and included ten songs.
 "Voltes St Asteria" was announced as the second single of the album on 25 August 2011.
 A teaser of its music video was revealed on 5 October 2011 and premiered on 11 October 2011.
 In August 2011, she joined Panos Kiamos and Kostas Martakis at their residency concert in the Posidonio Music Hall.